 - No public sector debt is provided for (other Local Authorities, NHS, or Central Government). - Aged debt is reviewed and a reasonable percentage provided for.
+159 ak Definition of Treasury Management Activities

 Significant individual invoices are reviewed and wholly provided for where it is thought to be necessary.